 Humans are more important than hardware

 First off, it is not the hardware that helps us.
-Force Plates are a tool to collect accurate data; a means to an end.
-The force plate data helped us build our database and improve machine learning models with the ultimate goal of providing information that protects individuals from injury, allowing them to perform at a higher level.
+Force Plates are a tool to collect accurate data, a means to an end.
+The force plate data helped us build our database to develop and iteratively improve machine learning models with the ultimate goal of providing information that helps practitioners optimize human performance, allowing them to perform at a higher level.

 Support local… except in this case

 Secondarily, it is not even the emerging software interfaces that are new or incredibly valuable, but rather the ability to create a cloud infrastructure to securely house, aggregate, and analyze data.
-Back in 2017, The Economist published a story titled, “The world’s most valuable resource is no longer oil, but data”.
+Back in 2017, The Economist published a story titled, “The world’s most valuable resource is no longer oil, but data.”

-Sports Science has a democracy problem
+Human Performance has a data democracy problem

 The above examples and summaries should expose that the practice of sports science, especially the use of force plates, does not have a hardware problem – it has a democracy problem.
 Software must provide clarity to bestow the context needed to drive the process.
-If you can’t quickly get quantitative, reliable data with consistent feedback in a practical manner, why even collect it?
+If you can’t quickly access reliable data with consistent feedback in a practical manner, why even collect it?